InterfaithCoding/GuessNumber/walkthrough.md

 **As long as the condition in our while statement is True, the programme keeps looping through the code inside the while-block until the first time the condition is False.**

 ######Constructing a while loop
-A while loop first needs the key word **while** followed by a condition that evaluates to *true* or *false*
+A while loop first needs the key word **while** followed by a condition that evaluates to *True* or *False*

 A condition is an expression that combines two values with a comparison operator (such as < or >) and evaluates to a Boolean value.
 In our code, the condition in plain English is: "the number stored in the variable guessesTaken is less than 6."
-This condition will either be true or false.
+This condition will either be True or False.

 There are two parts that we are comparing here: